JudeanPF/judeanpf.github.io/_posts/2015-06-22-Why-Apartheid.md

 ---
 layout: post
-title: 'Calling BS on DBS - Why "Apartheid"'
+title: 'Calling BS on BDS - Why "Apartheid"'
 ---

 The biggest weapon in the arsenal of BDS is the "Israel = Apartheid" charge.
 This has completely overtaken the "anti-occupation" trope that previously characterized much of the "pro-Palestinian" movement.